Cool Rare Animals likes to research and write about different species and animal husbandry.

 - Rex: Rex means the hair is curly or wavy.
 The whiskers are also curly in rex coats.

 The fur of the Black Bear hamster covers their entire body.
 They may have white markings at the belly area which may also appear on the face, paws and all over the chest area, like a stripe.
 At times, this white stripe may extend all the way down to the genital area.
-Black bears do not have a dorsal stripe.
+Black Bears do not have a dorsal stripe.

-The eyes and the ears of this type of hamster are also black.
+The eyes and ears of this type of hamster are also black.
 The paws are pink-colored, which makes the hamster look as if it is wearing gloves.
 The nose area has very little hair and appears pink.
 The tail is typically light pink.

 Black Bears typically grow up to 5–6 inches long.
 Their adult size depends on how well they are taken care of and their genetics.
 Some may only grow to the standard Syrian breed size of 3–4 inches.